 How to reduce invoice fraud risk

 Invoice fraud comes in many varieties.
 In all cases, the fraudsters will request you to change the beneficiary account to their own or send you a fake invoice, and, as a result, redirect the invoiced funds.
+It is easy for fraudsters to do and comes with almost no risk for them.
+That is why it is the most popular way of defrauding business.
+So, be extra vigilant when it comes to changing the beneficiary account.

 What happens during invoice fraud?